dwrobel/flatcam/README.md

 6.01.2019

-- fixed the Marlin postprocessor detection in GCode header
+- fixed the Marlin preprocessor detection in GCode header
 - the version date in GCode header is now the one set in FlatCAMApp.App.version_date
-- fixed bug in postprocessor files: number of drills is now calculated only for the Excellon objects in toolchange function (only Excellon objects have drills)
+- fixed bug in preprocessor files: number of drills is now calculated only for the Excellon objects in toolchange function (only Excellon objects have drills)

 5.01.2019